ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 situation it is the best to ask the user, by showing him the description and reason of the error, how to continue:

-\begin{enumerate}

-\label{conflicts}

-\item Save the configuration again.
+1. Save the configuration again.
 The changes of the other program will be lost in this case.

-\item The key database can also be left unchanged as the other program wrote it.
+2. The key database can also be left unchanged as the other program wrote it.
 After using `kdbGet()` the application is already up to date with the new configuration.
 All configuration changes the user made before will be lost.

-\item The application can try to merge the key sets to get the best result.
+3. The application can try to merge the key sets to get the best result.
 If no key is changed on both sides the result is clear, otherwise the application has to decide if the own or the other configuration should be favoured.
 The result of the merged key sets has to be written out with `kdbSet()`.

-Merging the key sets can be done with `ksAppend()`.
+4. Merging the key sets can be done with `ksAppend()`.
 The source parameter is the preferred configuration.
 Note that the downside of the third option is that a merged configuration can be an not validating configuration.

-\end{enumerate}

 Sometimes a concrete key causes the problem that the whole key set cannot be stored.
 That can happen on validation or because of type errors.
 Such errors are usually caused by a mistake made by the user.
 So the user is responsible for changing the settings to make it valid again.
-In such situations, the \empha{internal cursor} of the `KeySet` `returned` will point to the problematic key.
+In such situations, the *internal cursor* of the `KeySet` `returned` will point to the problematic key.

 A completely different approach is to export the configuration when